LearningToTalk/L2TDatabase/README.md

 Metadata
 --------

 As I've worked on the back-end of the database, I've been using the Comment fields to describe the data that goes into each field.
 We can download these comments along with other pieces of information about a table by using `describe_tbl`.
 With this function, we can quickly create a "codebook" to accompany our data.
+I have [blogged about](http://tjmahr.com/post/127080928329/using-dplyr-to-back-up-a-mysql-database) the implementation of these metadata-related functions.

 ``` r
 describe_tbl(l2t, "EVT")